Ledger-Donjon/scaffold/docs/iso14443_module.rst

   trigger_long is set.
 trigger_long
-  When set to 1, start or end signals will raise the trigger and keep it high until the card starts to respond. use_sync
+  When set to 1, start or end signals will raise the trigger and keep it high until the card starts to respond, or the response timeout expires. use_sync
   When set to 1, the transmitter will synchronize the transmission to the 13.56 MHz clock issued from the daughterboard.
 This option reduces the jitter.